Flipper (anatomy): Locomotion

 For all species of aquatic vertebrates, swimming performance depends upon the animal's control surfaces, which include flippers, flukes and fins.
 Flippers are used for different types of propulsion, control, and rotation.
 In cetaceans, they are primarily used for control while the fluke is used for propulsion.

 The evolution of flippers in penguins was at the expense of their flying capabilities, in spite of evolving from an auk-like ancestor that could 'fly' underwater as well in the air.
+No penguins capable of flight have been found in the fossil record, so we know very little about what birds preceded the flightless penguin.
 Form constrains function, and the wings of diving flying species, such as the murre or cormorant have not developed into flippers.
-The flippers of penguins became thicker, denser and smaller while being modified for hydrodynamic properties.
+However, species such as these that can both fly and dive support the hypothesis that penguins would have evolved from a bird that could fly and dive before losing flight completely.
+In fact, murres and cormorants have extremely high flight costs and higher dive costs than penguins, showing that there is a tradeoff between efficiency in the air and efficiency in the water.

+The flippers of penguins became flatter, denser, and smaller while being modified for hydrodynamic properties.
+The functionality of the penguin hydrofoil comes from the wing bones themselves as opposed to feathers in a volant bird.
+Their bones have the thickest cortical bone of any bird, a very small medullary cavity, and are considered largely osteosclerotic.
+There is also fusing of digits and joints within the penguin wing that prevent most flexion and extension.